 11. London

 It’s not just the British Museum that makes London one of the most historical cities in Europe.
-The capital of the United Kingdom has 4 UNESCO Sites – Tower of London, Maritime Greenwich, Westminster Palace and Kew’s Royal Botanic Gardens.
-London has over 190 museums – three of them are the top ten museums and galleries in the world.
+London’s history stretches across two millennia, and its history began in 43 AD.
+Today, the British capital has four UNESCO World Heritage Sites: the Tower of London, Westminster Palace, Maritime Greenwich, and the Royal Botanic Gardens at Kew.
+That’s just the beginning.
+London also boasts over 190 museums, and three of them —including the British Museum— rank among the world’s top ten.

 The best historical cities in Eastern and Central Europe